wittfabian/djangae/README.md

   on the primary key field though.
 * More than one inequality filter, i.e. you can't do `.exclude(a=1, b=2)`.
 This is a limitation of the Datastore.
 * Transactions.
 The Datastore has transactions, but they are not "normal" transactions in the SQL sense.
-Transactions should be done using `google.appengine.api.datastore.RunInTransaction`.
+Transactions should be done using `djangae.db.transactional.atomic`.

 ### Other Considerations